 Rorippa possible from the Latinised form of 'Rorippen', a Saxon vernacular name used by Euricius Cordus or from the Latin 'roro' meaning to be moist and 'ripa' meaning riverbank; referring to the genus habitat in moist places.
 Gigantea from the Latin 'giganteus' meaning very large; referring to the larger leaves and habitat of the species.

 Found in the southern Mount Lofty Ranges in South Australia, growing in moist creekline.
 Also found in Queensland, New South Wales, Victoria and Tasmania.
 Native.
 Rare in South Australia.
 Common in the other states.

-NRM region: Adelaide and Mount Lofty Ranges
+NRM regions: Adelaide and Mount Lofty Ranges, Kangaroo Island

 AVH map: SA distribution map (external link)

 Decumbent to erect annual to 120 cm high, glabrous.
 Leaves sessile, oblong to lanceolate, to 12 cm long, all or at least lower leaves not lobed, margins entire or toothed with widely spaced teeth, stem leaves reducing, sagittate.
 Inflorescence small cluster at terminal with white flowers.
 Flowers in spring and summer.
 Fruits are long brown pod to 40 mm long.
 Seeds are brown ovoid seeds to 2 mm long and 1.2 mm wide.
 Seed embryo type is bent.